 The importance of storytelling in business

 There is always a story behind a set of business ideas, whether it's about developing new products or expanding the organization.

-Describe the context in which this story occurred in order for your clients and stakeholders to understand, relate to the problem they're trying to solve and be convinced that your product or service is worth buying.
+Describe the context in which this story occurred for your clients and stakeholders to understand, and relate to the problem they're trying to solve and be convinced that your product or service is worth buying.

 Tell us how the idea for your product or service evolved from the experience of a problem you faced.

 When you use a story to illustrate the benefits of your product, use real-life situations since they make it easy for the audience to relate to it.

 You help your audience relate to you when you tell stories in this way, so they trust you, the brand and our brand stays true to itself.